 This ancient pasture has a stream-fed pond and ancient, pollarded Black Poplars.
 It is a rare piece of unimproved grassland surviving in an area of rich soils and intensive farmland

 The site has strong populations of grass-feeding butterfly species such as Ringlet and Marbled White, and 21 species overall have been recorded.
-Though small the site has a lot of rich invertebrate habitats.
-Lush vegetated ditches mean dragonflies and damselflies are in abundance including Migrant and Southern Hawkers.
+Though small, the site has a lot of rich invertebrate habitats.
+Lush vegetated ditches mean dragonflies and damselflies are present including Migrant and Southern Hawkers.

 Some of the hedges are thought to date back to Tudor times.
 Such ancient hedgerows, with their diversity of shrubs and trees, are of great conservation importance.

-Black poplars are a rare tree nationally but here they are fairly numerous.
-There are sixteen on the site and careful pollarding has recently been carried out.
-This traditional management is an important conservation measure as the trees are susceptible to splitting when the crown becomes too large and crowded.
+Black poplars are a rare tree nationally, but here they are fairly numerous.
+There are sixteen on the site, with some having been pollarded.
+This traditional management is an important conservation measure, as the trees are susceptible to splitting when the crown becomes too large and crowded.
 The reserve’s trees are also contributing to national research work on the species.

 Size: 1.2 hectares (3 acres)